Reasonable Management Action Training

 To assist managers and HR professionals we have created the Reasonable Management Action Training program .
 The training is not just theoretical but rather a guide to be used when dealing with employees and conducting of performance management.
 It is based on years of actual experience investigating complaints against managers.

-The Reasonable Management Action training program is a short course that runs for about 90 minutes to 2 hours, it is a lecture format with some interactive case studies and discussions.
+The Reasonable Management Action training program is a short course that runs for about 90 minutes to 2 hours, it is a lecture format with some interactive case studies and discussions, delivered remotely via Zoom.

 For organisations we provide a flat rate cost with unlimited participants, that can be conducted to suit your timetable ,we are very flexible.

-We will also conduct the courses for limited numbers or even 1 person and at times we conduct open courses, please contact us for details.
+We conduct the course for limited numbers or even 1 person as an On Demand Course, please contact us for details and costs.

 The Reasonable Management Action training program is also part of the larger Management Essentials Program

 The training is conducted by Phil O’Brien a highly qualified and experienced workplace investigator as a result of having to investigate a number of complaints against managers that had their origins in performance management, feedback or appraisals.
 The training is not theory based, it is based on actually complaints and issues experience by managers. and designed to ensure that if a complaint is made that the manager acted in the appropriate manner.

 Figures from the Fair Work Commission in relation to applications for Stop Bullying orders illustrate the high percentage of application for order made against managers.
 More details here These sort of numbers make understanding reasonable management action and complaint handling absolutely essential for managers at all levels.